mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 are found, the program is run with the hardware unlocked so that the N64 Myth hardware (particularly the SD card interface) may be used.

-The latest feature is auto load/save of save ram.
+Auto load/save of save ram is supported.
 When you run a game and it uses save ram of any kind (except ext cart), the save ram will be automatically loaded from "/menu/n64/save/<game_name>.<save extension>" when you have an SD card.
 If the file doesn't exist, the save ram is